South Carolina Product Liability Attorneys

 Why you need an experienced South Carolina product liability lawyer on your side

 Product liability is a different kind of personal injury claim.
 You need an experienced lawyer who can represent your best interests.
-At McGowan, Hood & Felder, our personal injury attorneys will:
+At McGowan, Hood, Felder & Phillips, our personal injury attorneys will:

 - Review all of your medical records